infinispan-demos/custom-datagrid-openshift/create-cache-permanent/README.md

-# Creating a Permanent Cache
+# Creating Permanent Caches
-Learn how to create permanent cache instances with Red Hat Data Grid.

-A permanent cache can survive between application restarts so you only need to create the cache once.
-However, data that resides in the cache is not persisted between restarts unless you configure persistent storage.
+Permanent caches survive between application restarts.
+You only need to create a permanent cache once.

+_NOTE:_ Data in the cache is not persisted between restarts unless you add storage.

 This repository contains:

 * A set of Java class files that demonstrate how to programmatically create a cache instance and perform `get` and `put` operations on the cache.
 * A `pom.xml` file that defines properties and dependencies for compiling the Java class files into an application.

+## System Requirements

+* Java 8.0 (Java SDK 1.8) or later.
+* Maven 3.0 or later.
+* A running OpenShift environment.
+* An `oc` client in your `$PATH`.

-## Creating a Data Grid pod
+## Creating a Data Grid Service

+> **SHORTCUT:** Run `setup.sh` to instantiate a local Red Hat OpenShift cluster and perform the following steps.

-1. Import the Data Grid service template if it is not already available.
+1. Import the Data Grid service if necessary.
   ```bash
   $ oc login -u system:admin